wagtail/rfcs/text/089-atag-audit.md

 ##### B.3.1.1 Checking Assistance (WCAG)

 **Fail**.
+Evaluated as: **Level AAA**.
 There are a number of formatting / content entry options in the CMS that can lead to accessibility issues.
 The built-in accessibility checker provides automated tests for a number of possible issues, but not all.
 Available checks are:

 - `button-name`: `<button>` elements must always have a text label.
 - `empty-heading`: This rule checks for headings with no text content.
 Empty headings are confusing to screen readers users and should be avoided.